Cherian George

 Cherian George is a Singaporean academic, currently a professor of Media Studies at Hong Kong Baptist University.

 Early life and education

-Cherian George studied at Hwa Chong Junior College for his pre-university education.
+Cherian George studied at Saint Andrew's School, Singapore, and Hwa Chong Junior College for his pre-university education.
 He then graduated from the University of Cambridge with a bachelor's degree in social and political sciences.
 Thereafter, he attained his master's degree from Columbia University's School of Journalism.

 Journalism career

 Cherian George worked as a journalist at The Straits Times for a decade, of which he was its art and photo editor for three years.
 He was also assigned to the paper's political desk during his initial years there.
 He then went to Stanford University where he was awarded Doctor of Philosophy in communications.
 During his time with the paper, he had established himself as a critic of the Singapore government and the nation's politics, and was mentioned in a quote alongside Catherine Lim, who wrote a commentary criticising the then Prime Minister Goh Chok Tong, by Lee Kuan Yew.